 We defined two audiences that we wanted to target with the campaign.
 One we created from utilising our expertise in discovering audience interests and demographics of people most likely to engage with the campaign.
 The other was an audience we created from Patagonia’s available social assets; we utilised the data available to us to create a variety of custom audiences and applied machine learning to help discover audiences that show a strong correlation to Patagonia’s current customers.
 Each audience was then carefully crafted to exclude the other audiences from its targeting to ensure we weren’t competing against ourselves to reach the same people.

 How we did

 Throughout the promotional period we reached 13,720,556 individuals with the Micro Puff campaign.
-This carefully curated audience was highly engaged with the promotion with over 3.5 million people directly taking action on the adverts.Oi!
+This carefully curated audience was highly engaged with the promotion with over 3.5 million people directly taking action on the adverts and set us up perfectly for a campaign aimed at growing Patagonia Micro Puff sales later that year.Oi!
 Click on this and sign up to our newsletter

 Would your product launch benefit from being put in front of the right people?
 Get in touch to discuss your next project.